Design-Dude/ddBasecolor/README.md

 ```

 ## CMYK
 By default ```ddBasecolor``` does not calculate cmyk values to prevent unnecessary overhead.
 To activate cmyk calculations set the second cmyk option to _true_.
-A few axamples:
+A few examples:
 ```
 var my_red = new ddBasecolor('#f00', true);
 var my_red = new ddBasecolor('rgb(255, 0, 0)', true);